ray-project/ray/doc/source/serve/production-guide/config.md

 ## Auto-generate Serve config using `serve build`

 We can also auto-generate this config file from the code.
-The `serve build` command takes an import path to your deployment graph and it generates a config file containing all the deployments and their parameters from the graph.
-You can tweak these parameters to manage your deployments in production.
+The `serve build` command takes an import path to your application, and it generates a config file containing all the deployments and their parameters in the application code.
+Tweak these parameters to manage your deployments in production.

 ```console
 $ ls